Far West Native Forest Protection Project

 Project Information:

-The Far West Native Forest Protection Project (ERF111260) is an avoided deforestation project located approximately 25 kilometers north-west of Lightning Ridge in northern New South Wales.
-Registered in March 2017, the project encompasses a significant area of 6,781 hectares within the Walgett Shire.
-This region is geographically distinct, situated near the boundary of the state's agricultural cropping zones and the pastoral rangelands of the Far West.
+The Far West Native Forest Protection Project (ERF111260) is an avoided deforestation project located approximately 25 kilometers northwest of Lightning Ridge in northern New South Wales.
+Registered in March 2017, the project covers a substantial area of 6,781 hectares within the Walgett Shire.
+This region, situated near the border of Queensland, is characterized by its vast rangelands typically used for grazing sheep and cattle, as well as its famous opal mining operations.